Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Introduction, motivation and synopsis. The model

-Section 3 is divided into two parts.
-In subsection 3.1, we briefly describe the method of ''decay without analyticity'', which we follow in this paper, and was initiated by King \cite{King}.
+Theorem 1.2 is a well-known result, relating positivity of the Hamiltonian and the rate of decay: the return probability amplitude cannot be a pure exponential, but must be corrected by a term $c(t)= \epsilon(t)$, which we define in this paper as meaning: $c(t) \to 0$ as $t \to \infty$.

-Subsection 3.2 is devoted to the problem of the ''arrow of time'' in the present model, following the lines of a recent paper \cite{therm2}.
+The ensuing section 2 is divided into two parts.
+In subsection 2.1, we briefly describe the method of ''decay without analyticity'', which we follow in this paper, and was initiated by King \cite{King}, as well as briefly discuss the associated ``time-arrow problem''.

-Finally, we provide in section 4 the proof of the main theorem, Theorem 4.1, which states that the correction $c(t)$ is $O(\beta^{2}\frac{1}{t})$ for sufficiently small $\beta$ and large $t$.
-King \cite{King} made only minimal assumptions on the dipole-moment matrix element functions and obtained only the $O(\beta^{2})$ part, although the Riemann-Lebesgue lemma implies that it is $\epsilon(t)$ (Theorem 2.1).
+Subsection 2.2 is devoted to the proof of our main theorem, Theorem 2.1, which states that the correction $c(t)$ is $O(\beta^{2}\frac{1}{t})$ for sufficiently small $\beta$ and large $t$.
+King \cite{King} made only minimal assumptions on the dipole-moment matrix element functions and obtained only the $O(\beta^{2})$ part, although the Riemann-Lebesgue lemma implies that it is $\epsilon(t)$ (Theorem 1.2).
 We use the exact dipole-moment functions for hydrogen, which have been calculated by Nussenzveig in terms of hypergeometric functions \cite{Nussenzveig}.
 Our method of proof follows King \cite{King} and consists of comparing $g_{\Psi}(\lambda)$ in \eqref{(0.1)} with the Lorentzian or Breit-Wigner function

 If we insert \eqref{(0.2)} into \eqref{(0.1)} and replace the integral from zero to infinity by one from $-\infty$ to $\infty$, we obtain